My Chef's Apron

 Festive energy bites.

-These healthy energy balls come together in as little as 20 minutes with 7 simple ingredients and get you a whopping 25 delicious energy-snacks.
+These steel-cut oats energy balls come together in as little as 20 minutes with 7 simple ingredients and get you a whopping 25 delicious bliss balls.

-They are made with dates and oats contain healthy fats, proteins and are refined sugar-free.
+They are only sweetened with dates and dry fruits, contain healthy fats, and are gluten-free, refined sugar-free, and vegan.

 Jump to: